My ultrasound did not reveal significant atherosclerotic plaque/atheroma. What are my next steps?

 The next step in searching for arterial disease is Coronary Artery Calcium Score (CACS).
 If you’ve already had this test, we would be happy to review your results.
 Coronary Artery Calcium Score above zero means you have calcified atherosclerotic plaque/atheroma in your coronary arteries.
 Non calcified or homogeneous plaque/atheroma, which is the stage of plaque evolution that is the greatest risk for an event, is not detected by this test.

 If you want a CACS, do an internet search for “Coronary Artery Calcium Score near me” online.
 You should be able to find an imaging center or hospital that will offer this without a physician order.
-Call our office at 217-321-1987 or request a Discovery Call with Dr. Backs to discuss your results.
+Call our office at 217-321-1987 or request a Discovery Zoom Call with Dr. Backs to discuss your results.

 Beware: Coronary Artery Calcium Score is offered at a low entry price but typically followed by recommendations for cardiology consultation, stress tests, echocardiograms and the slippery slope to stents and surgery.
-Before you respond to invitations from the intervention focused cardiology program, schedule a Discovery Call to discuss your findings and options.
+Before you respond to invitations from the intervention focused cardiology program, schedule a Discovery Zoom Call to discuss your findings and options.
 The only stent any of my patients have needed was to fix the failure of a stent placed a couple of years earlier with no symptoms and for no evidence based benefit.

 What does a CureScreen carotid ultrasound with plaque/atheroma vs. no plaque/atheroma look like?